List of Madagascar (franchise) characters: Bruce

 Bruce (voiced by Lance Barber) is a fanaloka and Karl's successful older brother.
 He is the favorite child of his parents and inherited his family's civet coffee business, rebranding the company as "Brüs by Bruce".
 Bruce presents a relaxed and open-minded hipster demeanor on the surface, but is actually a very manipulative and cutthroat businessman, who cares only about expanding his empire.
 When a tea drinking craze sweeps the kingdom, he tricks King Julien into signing a contract that outlaws tea and replaces all the tea stands with his coffee kiosks.
-Bruce refuses to back out of the deal and Julien enlists the help of Karl (who has grown resentful of his brother) to take down Bruce's business by destroying a shipment of his coffee.The plan is a success and Bruce is left bankrupt and desparetly trying to sell his coffee in the desert.
+Bruce refuses to back out of the deal and Julien enlists the help of Karl (who has grown resentful of his brother) to take down Bruce's business by destroying a shipment of his coffee.The plan is a success and Bruce is left bankrupt and desperately trying to sell his coffee in the desert.